When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Prescribed bed rest.

-• Severely high or low amniotic fluid.
+• Severely high or low amniotic fluid levels.

-• Placenta previa or any other condition involving the placenta.
+• Placenta previa or placenta accreta.

 • History of premature labor.